MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

 3. Sign in as **`Admin@yourtenant.onmicrosoft.com`**, and use the tenant Admin password.
 If the **Stay signed in?** prompt appears, select **No**.

-   > The Azure Active Directory admin center opens.
+   > The Microsoft Entra admin center opens.

-4. In the Azure Active Directory admin center, in the navigation pane, select **Users**.
+4. In the Microsoft Entra admin center, in the navigation pane, select **Users**.

 5. Select **All users** and then at the top of the results pane select **Per-user MFA**.